 In addition to electronics manufacturing in the state, there is also an existing vehicle manufacturing industry.
 There are currently two manufacturers of electric vehicles in North Carolina: ThomasBuilt and Arrival, which both make electric buses.
 However, there are other vehicle manufacturers and vehicle supply chain manufacturers in the state that make conventional or natural gas vehicles, and the existence of those manufacturers increases the base of skilled workers who could easily work on electric vehicles or their components.
 There are two suppliers for electric vehicle and battery components in North Carolina.
-Saft America makes lithium-ion batteries for heavy-duty vehicles in Valdese, NC..72 Livent is a lithium technology company in Bessemer City, NC..73
+Saft America makes lithium-ion batteries for heavy-duty vehicles in Valdese, NC.
+The Livent is a lithium technology company in Bessemer City, NC.
+There is also an existing vehicle in North Carolina in North Carolina.